12 Best Helpdesk Software in 2026

 Best for: ITIL-aligned IT service management without ServiceNow's price tag.

-HaloITSM is a comprehensive, ITIL-aligned ITSM platform with a loyal following, because almost everything is included in the base license.
+HaloITSM is a comprehensive, ITIL-aligned ITSM platform with a loyal following because it includes almost everything in the base license.

 Key capabilities